Chess, Olympiad 2024: 88 games, 50 wins, 6 gold medals – India usher in golden era in Budapest

 Vidit Gujrathi remained unbeaten on the fourth board as well, while Praggnanandhaa Rameshbabu provided much needed stability on the second board despite not having the best of tournaments.
 Pentala Harikrishna, who played only three games registered two victories and a draw.

-India finished with 21 points out of a possible 22 for the gold medal, the United States finished a distant second with 17 points.
+India finished with 21 points out of a possible 22 for the gold medal with the United States finished a distant second with 17 points.
 The dominance was unparalleled.

 In the women’s event, the young Deshmukh and Agrawal carried the Indian hopes on their shoulders.
-They pretty much secured at least one win on either third or the fourth boards in every match to ensure India never lost their way, despite a late tournament wobble.
+They pretty much secured at least one win on either the third or fourth boards in every match to ensure India never lost their way, despite a late tournament wobble.

 The two combined to score 17 points in 20 games.
 It more than made up for the three losses Harika Dronavalli faced on the top board and the times when R Vaishali felt out of touch.